Chapter 42 : Snap

 Fred gave a wan smile.
 “Aggy—“

 “No, do not Aggy me.”
 I ranted throatily, voice hoarse with dangerous fury.
-I was getting carried away, I knew that, but it just felt so good to finally vent out all the feelings that had been clumped inside my chest, weighing me down for the past week.
+I was getting carried away, I knew that, but it just felt so good to finally vent the feelings that had been clumped inside my chest, weighing me down for the past week.
 “You weren’t there, Fred.
-You didn’t see how bad everything got — Aidan was off partying, Dom was with her stupid Ravenclaw pee-boy, Evelyn was dating Cooper, and Potter — Potter was acting like we’d all never existed.”
+You didn’t see how bad everything got — Aidan was off partying, Dom was with her stupid boyfriend, Evelyn was MIA, and Potter — Potter was acting like we’d all never existed.”

-“Aggy, I think you’re getting a little carried away by this metaphor. “ Fred sliced in quickly.
+“Aggy, I think you’re getting a little carried away with this metaphor," Fred sliced in quickly.
 He eased up on the brakes, and we nudged forward in traffic.
 “Look, I know that I basically asked the impossible from you, telling you to keep everyone together like that.
 But I had to.”
 Fred huffed out a breath, gripping the steering wheel.
-“There’s a group dynamic — don’t give me that look, Aggs, you know it’s true — and in order for any of us to individually function like normal human beings, we need that group."
+“There’s a group dynamic — don’t give me that look, Aggs, you know it’s true — and in order for any of us to even function like normal human beings, we need each other.
+We need the group."

 “Har har,” Freddy said sardonically, squinting at me in irritation.
 “As I was saying — we have a group dynamic.
-Because of our personalities, everyone in our friend group has a specific, unique role that they have to play.
-Like, say we were all in a movie, a spy thriller for example.
-We would each have characters that only we could play.”
+Because of our individual personalities, everyone has a specific, unique role that they have to play in the group.
+Like actors in an ensemble cast.
+In fact, say we were in a movie — a spy thriller for example.
+We would each have characters only we could play.”

 “Would have turned off this movie a long time ago because it sucks?”

-“You would be the tech-savvy nerd-girl who supplies all the gadgets and sits in a big van with lots of buttons and TV screens and talks to everyone when they go on stings.”
+“You would be the tech-savvy nerd-girl who supplies all the gadgets and sits in a big van with lots of buttons and TV screens while she talks to everyone when they go on stings.”

 “Seriously?
-Wait, so first I’m superglue and now I’m a spy?!
+Wait, so first I’m glue and now I’m a spy?!
 This is too much metaphor-hopping for me.”

-“Yup, and you know what, Aggy?
-Without you, everyone else would be a failure.
-Because even though you have a pretty sucky job, sitting in that van, all the other spies need you to complete their missions.
-And Agent Potter also needs you to heal his broken heart and help him get over his dead wife, but that’s a whole other subplot… AS I WAS SAYING, the show can’t go on without you.
+"As I was saying," Freddy said pointedly.
+"The show can’t go on without you.
 Even though it doesn’t seem like it, Aggy, they need you.”
 Fred’s voice suddenly turned soft, his eyes melting into a compassionate green.
 “We need you.
 Potter may be the calm and cool one, Aidan may be the outspoken leader, Dom the feisty spitfire.
 But you… You’re where the heart is.
 You’re the real leader, and you have been all along.”

-I stared, stunned, at my friend/pain in the arse of five years.
+I stared, stunned, at my friend/recurring pain in the arse of five years.
 I hated to say it, but the kid had made a couple of fair points, shockingly enough.
-And I, Agatha Bennett — the girl who could never be rendered speechless —I had no idea how to respond.
+And I, Agatha Bennett — the girl who could never be rendered speechless — had no idea how to respond.
 At least not with the proper emotion and care that his speech deserved.